run-ai/docs/docs/admin/researcher-setup/limit-to-node-group.md

 Run:AI allows this "taint" by labeling a node, or a set of nodes and then during scheduling, using the flag `--node-type <label>` to force this allocation

+!!!
+Important
+    There is a tradeoff to be weighed in when allowing Researchers to designate specific nodes.
+Overuse of this feature limits the scheduler in finding an optimal resource and thus reduces overall cluster utilization.

 ## Configuring Node Groups